-ICT integration in the teaching-learning process has become a new trend during the COVID-19 outbreak until now at the new normal setting, especially in English Language Teaching (ELT) where
+ICT integration in the teaching-learning process has become a new trend during the COVID-19 outbreak until now at the new normal setting, especially in English Language Teaching (ELT) where most EFL teachers use it as the method in the learning

-2 Literature Review
+2 Literature review

-2.1 ELT Practices in New Normal Setting
+2.1 ELT practices in new normal setting

 The Indonesian governments had declared a health protocol for the community as the new ethics to be discerned in this new normal period from May until early November 2020.
-This declaration demands society to begin to apply a new behavior in surviving the pandemic, hence, communities were required to keep the social distancing between others, keep conducting learning/working from home, wearing face masks/face shield in public, and wash off their hands before and after holding the objects or done any activities in public; these preventive actions were compulsory as waiting for the vaccination availability (Bayu, 2020).
+This declaration demands society to begin to apply a new behavior in surviving the pandemic, hence, communities were required to keep the social distancing between others, keep conducting learning/working from home, wearing face masks/face shield in public, and wash off their hands before and after holding the objects or done any activities in public; these preventive actions were compulsory as waiting for the vaccination availability [6].
 These regulations, also, had impacted the teaching-learning process.
 Schools are now open occasionally to allow teachers to conduct teaching practices for those who do not possess smartphone/gadget or computer, indeed without disregarding the health protocol.
-While the rest of that, distance-learning or learning from home were put to good use as the solutions both for teachers and learners who have smartphones/gadgets/computers (Rusmiati Aliyyah et al., 2020).
+While the rest of that, distance-learning or learning from home were put to good use as the solutions both for teachers and learners who have smartphones/gadgets/computers [7].
 These programs were named Luring (Luar Jaringan) as appointed for those who learn traditionally; Daring (Dalam Jaringan) is addressed to those who learn digitally from home.
 Briefly, such practices are paramount in avoiding mass crowded groups in schools and to cut down the rapid spread of COVID-19.

-2.2 ICT Integration in ELT Practices
+2.2 ICT integration in ELT practices

-ICT integration refers to how teachers operate and manage the technology to perform the learning process more engaging by keeping the authenticity of the material (Pourhosein Gilakjani & Sabouri, 2017).
-In other words, technology integration is the use of technology to enhance, to complete, and to aid the teaching-learning process.
-In the context of EFL class, According to Ahmadi (2018) technology has become an essential tool in the English teaching-learning process due to its advantages for teachers and to support learners' learning progress.
+ICT integration refers to how teachers operate and manage the technology to perform the learning process more engaging by 44 eping the authenticity of the material [8].
+In other word 40 echnology integration is the use of technology to enhance, to complete, and to a 16 he teaching-learning process.
+In the context of EFL class, According to Ahmadi [9] technology has become an essential tool in the English teaching-learning process due to its advantages for teachers and to support learners' learning progress.
 Which resulted in learners gained language skills and teachers gained knowledge along with self-efficacy.
 He also noted that while technology integration in the teaching-learning process is being applied, the class will become more active, attractive and learners are responsible for their progress which results in meaningful learning.
-He continued to state that technology gives learners a chance to be English autonomous learners in their learning which is good for their English language development.
+He continued to state that technology gives learners a chance to be English autonomous learners in their ation of ICT in ELT Practices: The Study on Teachers' Perspective in New Normal Era learning which is good for their English language development.
 Further, a study reported that learners' participation, IT skills, and willingness to learn autonomously and cooperatively were refined.
-Teachers also seem to develop a good sense of professionalism in their careers Islam & Grönlund, 2016).
-Again, a study showed that ICT integration could stimulate learners' motivation to be engaged in learning due to their customs in this 21st to learn with technology(Dinç, 2017; N.M.S & I.G.A.L.P, 2020).
+Teachers also seem to develop a good sense of professionalism in their careers [10].
+Again, a study showed that ICT integration could stimulate learners' motivation to be engaged in learning due to their customs in this 21st to learn with technology [11], [12].
 This could be true to assert that ICT integration merits both teachers and learners in the teaching-process as both parties taking part in the ICT learning methods.
 Much further, a study whose effort to replace the traditional method with Moodle-based e-learning has gained a positive impact.
-The learners enjoyed learning at their own pace, their English language skills were significantly improved compared to control groups, then it supported many advantages for teachers as it does provide a friendly unit interface that is easy to be understood (Simbolon et al., 2020).
+The learners enjoyed learning at their own pace, their English language skills were significantly improved compared to control groups, then it supported many advantages for teachers as it does provide a friendly unit interface that is easy to be understood [13].